Skip to content

 Quorum

-The quorum should be two governors.
+The quorum should be three governors.
 In the event of a vote the majority of those present must be governors.

 Meetings

-The committee shall meet termly and at least annually.
+The committee shall meet once per term and otherwise as required.

 Terms of Reference